-Real-time analytics, bug reports, events tracking and licensing for Electron apps.
+Real-time analytics, bug reports and events tracking with offline support for Electron apps.

 As simple as including a module.

-Visit the docs for more information on using the module
+Visit the docs for more information on the module.

-// Import the Nucleus Library and init with your app id const Nucleus = require('electron-nucleus')('appid')
+// Import the Nucleus Library with your app id // Enough to start tracking const Nucleus = require('electron-nucleus')('appid')

 Gather data on who is using your app and how, using custom events.